 For the skeptic: Cheaper doesn’t have to mean awful.
 I recently researched which borough I want to stay in on my next trip to New York City, and I found some pretty fantastic, reasonably-priced options all over NYC.
 You CAN find a reasonably-priced place you’ll want to go back to.

-When looking at cheaper types of accommodations, use the same filters as any other place.
+When looking at cheaper types of travel accommodations, use the same filters as any other place.
 A hostel, for example, should have a solid history of strong traveler reviews.
 They should be clean, comfortable, safe, and have the amenities you need.
 And they should also contribute in some way to the experience you’re after (or at least, not take away from it).

-Here are options for cheaper accommodation types:
+Here are options for cheaper types of travel accommodations:

 - Small inns or bed & breakfasts: Book a private room in a house, which may have a private or shared washroom.
 Breakfasts might be simple or grand, and you’ll likely meet other travelers and get to chat with your hosts.
 (These are my go-to for cheaper accommodations with personality.)